Envian/xiv-criterion-na-strats/guides/_ew/aai/lala/planar-tactics.md

 >
 > {: .warning }
 > Remember to check the stacks of your *![alpha]Alpha* debuff.
 Don't confuse it
-> with your *![three]Times Three* debuff.
+> with *![three]Times Three*.

 ![](./timeline-1.png)

-> The 1 and eastern 2 player will march together straight north.
-The 3 and west
+> The 1 and eastern 2 player will march together north.
+The 3 and western 2
 > players will meet in the north west corner.
 >
 > The 2 players need to ensure that both pairs of players have a stack debuff,